josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 </CalloutPlusQuote>

 That skill, naturally, exists more across a wide gamut than within a precisely defined boundary.
-It encompasses beginners and experts, and everything in between.
+It encompasses students and experts, and everything in between.
 The unifying quality, I would say, is some degree of applied atomic knowledge.

 Of course, it's possible to put things on the web with none of this knowledge.
 That's been the case for decades now.
 Before LLMs there was Squarespace and the like; before that, WordPress, and others.